This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 You can keep your chickens healthy letting them eat all parts of a kiwi.
 Just as long as the kiwi has not gone bad and doesn't have mold or anything of the sort.

-Some fruits and veggies are completely safe for chickens to eat, like watermelon and radishes, while others, like tomatoes and mangoes, are good but the rest of them (greens, leaves, stems, etc) can be harmful, or even toxic.
+Some fruits and veggies are completely safe for chickens to eat.
+For example, chickens can eat watermelon and chickens can eat radishes.
+But, while chickens can eat tomatoes and chickens can eat mangoes, some parts of those plants (greens, leaves, stems, etc) can be harmful, or even toxic.
 So, it's important to know what parts of fruits your chickens can eat.

 Can chickens eat kiwi skin and seeds?